CQRS (Command Query Responsibility Segregation)

 Overview

 CQRS (Command Query Responsibility Segregation) is an architectural pattern that separates read and write operations into distinct models, allowing each to be optimized independently.
-This separation enables systems to handle complex business logic, achieve better scalability, and maintain high performance under varying read/write workloads.
+This separation enables systems to handle complex business logic, achieve better scalability, and maintain high performance under varying read/write workloads, like having separate kitchens for cooking and dining areas for eating.

 Originally popularized by Greg Young and heavily influenced by Domain-Driven Design (DDD), CQRS has become essential for building scalable microservices architectures.
 Companies like Microsoft, Amazon, and Netflix use CQRS to handle millions of operations per second while maintaining data consistency and system flexibility.